shah-in-boots/abcd/readme.md

-# Computational Biorepository for Cardiovascular Disease
+# Automated Biorepository for Cardiovascular Disease

+Last Update: 2024-06-06
+Contact: ashah282@uic.edu

 This serves as a code-based hub for the EMR-based cardiovascular data from the University of Illinois Chicago as part of an IRB-approved, HIPAA compliant registry.
 No data is available on this site or on Github directly.
 However, the code that could generate or organize the data is available and intended to be shared by any co-authors or collaborators.